 - addition algorithm (simplified): - (1) Compare the exponents of the two numbers.
-Shift the smaller number to the right until its exponent would match the larger exponent - (2) Add the mantissa - (3) Normalize the sum if needed (shift right/left the exponent by 1) - multiplication algorithm (simplified): - (1) Multiplication of mantissas.
-The number of bits of the result is twice the size of the operands (46 + 2 bits, with + 2 for implicit normalization) - (2) Normalize the product if needed (shift right/left the exponent by 1) - (3) Addition of the exponents - fused multiply-add (fma): - Recent architectures (also GPUs) provide fma to compute addition and multiplication in a single instruction (performed by the compiler in most cases) - The rounding error of fma(x, y, z) is less than $(x \otimes y) \oplus z$
+Shift the smaller number to the right until its exponent would match the larger exponent - (2) Add the mantissa - (3) Normalize the sum if needed (shift right/left the exponent)

+multiplication algorithm (simplified):

+- (1) Multiplication of mantissas.
+The number of bits of the result is twice the size of the operands (46 + 2 bits, +2 for implicit normalization) - (2) Normalize the product if needed (shift right/left the exponent) - (3) Addition of the exponents - fused multiply-add (fma): - Recent architectures (also GPUs) provide fma to compute these two operations in a single instruction (performed by the compiler in most cases) - The rounding error is lower $fl(fma(x, y, z)) < fl((x \otimes y) \oplus z)$